$ 149.00 USD

 - 2 Year Warranty

-So, you might ask; "If the SPH10-10 is the state-of-the-art headset, why are we introducing the EXPAND?"
+So, you might ask; "If the SPH10 is the state-of-the-art headset, why are we introducing the 2Talk?"

 The answer lies not in the technology within each model but in the design and functionality of each.
 They are essentially the same Bluetooth 3.0 chipset and operate very similarly, but the headband and ear-pieces are slightly different as are the controls.
-There are pros and cons to each and they CAN be operated together.
+There are pros and cons to each and they CAN communicate with one another.
 Here are the differences:

-Headband: The Expand has a slightly more robust band which should be more resistant to breakage if handled roughly.
+Headband: The 2Talk has a slightly more robust band which should be more resistant to breakage if handled roughly.

-Ear-pieces: The Expand is slightly smaller and slimmer with fewer "openings" making it less prone to water intrusion.
-The MP3 jack and Phone Button have been eliminated and the Jog Button replaced with a waterproof recessed button.
+Ear-pieces: The 2Talkis slightly smaller and slimmer with fewer "openings" making it less prone to water intrusion.
+The MP3 jack and Phone Button that were found on the SPH10 have been eliminated, and the Jog Button replaced with a waterproof recessed button.
 Raised volume Up and Down button have been added.
-The "plug-in" boom mic on the SPH10-10 has been replaced with a fixed "cheek-mic" which may also be less prone to water intrusion and seems to work as well as the larger Boom-mic on the SPH10-10.
+The "plug-in" boom mic on the SPH10-10 has been replaced with a fixed boom-mic, which may also be less prone to water intrusion.

-Controls: the pairing and connecting procedures are essentially the same for both headsets but using the "+" button on the Expand rather than the "Phone" button on the SPH10-10.
+Controls: the pairing and connecting procedures are essentially the same for both headsets, but using the "+" button on the Expand rather than the "Phone" button on the SPH10.

-The Expand comes with a foam muff cover, spare foam ear-covers and a USB charging cable while the SPH10-10 also includes rubber ear piece covers and a short "bud-mic".
-The other difference is the price which is slightly lower for the EXPAND.
+The Expand comes with a foam muff cover, spare foam ear-covers and a USB charging cable, while the SPH10 also includes a auxiliary audio jack cable, ear piece covers and a short "bud-mic".
+The other difference is the price, which is slightly lower for the 2Talk.

 Pros & Cons